 I work with individuals, pairs, and groups.
 My work is anchored in this question:

-How can we talk out disagreements in ways that reinforce our most important relationships and lead to better decisions?
+How can we talk out disagreements in ways that reinforce our most important relationships and lead to optimal decisions?

 I earned my bachelor’s degree in world literature from Middlebury College, my master’s and doctorate in higher education leadership from The University of Vermont, and a post-doc certificate in mediation and conflict resolution from Woodbury College.